CCAA women's basketball tournament

 The California Collegiate Athletic Association women's basketball tournament is the annual conference women's basketball championship tournament for the California Collegiate Athletic Association.
 The tournament was held annually between 1986 and 1998, discontinued between 1999 and 2007, and then held annually again after it was re-established in 2008.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, named conference champion, receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.
+The winner receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.